TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-5.md

 - getTheTitles
 - findTheOldest

-Notes: Solutions for these exercises can be found in the 'solutions' branch of that repo
+Note: Solutions for these exercises can be found in the 'solutions' branch of that repo
 </div>

 ### Knowledge Check